Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 - API-Builder - Is using the API-Builder user to query Elasticsearch

 It's very likely that you don't use the super-user `elastic` for `LOGSTASH_USERNAME` and `API_BUILDER_USERNAME`.
 It's recommended to create dedicated accounts for these two users.
-The monitoring users are used to send metric information to Elasticsearch to enable stack monitoring, which gives you insight about event processing of the complete platform:
+The monitoring users are used to send metric information to Elasticsearch to enable stack monitoring, which gives you insight about event processing of the complete platform.

-![Monitoring-Overview][Monitoring-Overview]

 ### Configure cluster UUID